SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 #### Export as flat diagram

-Click **Export Flat Diagram** to export a planar map as a flat diagram, where each pixel is represented by a block.
+Click **Export Flat Diagram** to export a flat map as a flat diagram, where each pixel is represented by a block.

 ### Export converted image